Burleigh County, North Dakota

 Burleigh County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 98,458, and was estimated to be 103,107 in 2024, making it the second-most populous county in North Dakota.
-Its county seat and largest city is Bismarck, the state capital and second-largest city in North Dakota.
+As of the 2020 census, the population was 98,458, and was estimated to be 103,251 in 2025, making it the second-most populous county in North Dakota.
+The county seat and the largest city is Bismarck, the state capital and second-largest city in North Dakota.
 The county was named for Dakota Territory political figure Walter A. Burleigh.

 Burleigh County is included in the Bismarck metropolitan area.

 History

-The county was created on January 4, 1873, by the Dakota Territory legislature, annexing territory from Buffalo County.
+Burleigh County was created on January 4, 1873, by the Dakota Territory legislature, annexing territory from Buffalo County.
 Burleigh was not organized at the time, but the organization began on July 16, 1873.
 Its boundaries were altered in 1879, 1881, 1883, and twice in 1885.

 Geography

 The Missouri River flows south-southeasterly along the lower west boundary line of Burleigh County.
 The central part of the county is drained by south-flowing creeks.
 The county terrain consists of semi-arid low rolling hills, partially devoted to agriculture.
 The terrain slopes to the south, and its western portion also slopes to the river valley.
 The terrain's highest point is on the upper portion of the east boundary line, at 2,060 ft ASL.

 According to the United States Census Bureau, the county has a total area of 1668.482 sqmi, of which 1632.694 sqmi is land and 35.788 sqmi (2.14%) is water.
 It is the 13th largest county in North Dakota by total area.